kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 highest version from this intersection.
 Subsequently for the same API group, the placement translator sticks with its previous decision as long as that is still in the intersection.
-If the previous choice is no longer avaiable, the highest version is picked.
+If the previous choice is no longer available, the highest version is picked.
 This preference for highest version is based on the expectation that rolling forward will be more common than rolling back; using the intersection ensures that both work (as long as the collection of sources has an overlap in